Build a Custom Selector

 This guide will lead you through the required steps to build an input of type Custom Selector.

-Custom selector is a specific input type that get its items from a service.
+Custom Selector is a specific type of selector that gets its dataset from a service.

 Custom selector

-The image above is an example of a custom selector that uses an API to populate the items to be selected.
+The image above is an example of a Custom Selector that uses an external API to populate the items to be selected.

-The flow of execution is really simple, and is described by the following diagram:
+The flow of execution is really simple and described by the following diagram:

 Custom selector

-To read more about the details of a custom selector, visit its documentation.
+To read more about specifics of the CustomSelector input type, visit its documentation.

-Our goal in this tutorial will be to implement a custom selector that lists all countries in the world, and then use this custom selector in a new content type.
+Our goal in this tutorial will be to implement a Custom Selector that lists all countries in the world, and then use it in a new content type.

 In order to do that we will:

-• Create a new content type and add a custom selector input type that uses that service
+• Create a Custom Selector input type which uses this service

-• Use lib http client to consume that API and lib cache to avoid unecessary calls to the API
+• Our service will fetch data from an external API.
+We will use lib http client to consume that API and lib cache to avoid unnecessary calls to the API

 Create a service